John Gostling, our Managing Director, shares some simple steps that will protect your business from cyber attacks.

-But you can take some simple preventative measures to reduce the chance of a security breach by hack or ransomware attack.
+But you can take some simple preventative measures to reduce the chance of a security breach.
 Much like you close your windows, lock your doors and set the alarm when you leave your house; you can fortify the protection surrounding your IT systems.
-We have to up our game and raise awareness of the threats – sometimes an all-too-simple click on the wrong link can leave you vulnerable, this way we can stop making it easy for people to steal our business information and money.
+We have to up our game and raise awareness of the threats.
+Sometimes an all-too-simple click on the wrong link can leave you vulnerable.
+This way we can stop making it easy for people to steal our business information and money.

 Train your employees

 Your employees are your biggest asset, your biggest cost centre and, unfortunately, your biggest IT security risk.
-I have seen many outbreaks of ransomware over the past few years and every single one of them could have been prevented if the staff member had a better understand of how to spot a specially crafted email or an authentic-looking web page that coerced them into clicking on a link to something bad.
-Of course, they didn’t know it was bad, they just thought that Microsoft wanted to help them, that the HMRC wanted to give them a refund for £512.37 or that someone had just used their Paypal account.
+I have seen many outbreaks of ransomware over the past few years.
+Every single one of them could have been prevented if the staff member had a better understanding of how to spot a specially crafted email or an authentic-looking web page that coerced them into clicking on a link to something bad.
+Of course, they didn’t know it was bad.
+They just thought that Microsoft wanted to help them, that the HMRC wanted to give them a refund for £512.37 or that someone had just used their Paypal account.

 If they are not clicking on links, they are sending £8,000 to an unknown bank account because someone pretended they were the CEO of that company and asked the finance team to just transfer the money.